After giving birth to my first child, I learned the hard way how imperative it is to have a postpartum care kit.

 PAIN AND DISCOMFORT

-Part of your postpartum recovery kit should include pain relievers and stools softeners.
+Part of your postpartum recovery kit should include pain relievers and stool softeners.

 However, ensure to talk to your doctor before taking any medication.